kingofnull/PhpShapeAdapter/README.md

 # PhpShapeAdapter
-A shape file reader and writer with complete support of dbf data and prj file and shx
+A portable shape file reader and writer with complete support of dbf data and prj file and shx.
+This project coded in pure php (ver5.6) and has no dependency on any special extension.

 This library can read and write from Arc Gis shape files.